callistajosette/callistajosette.github.io/index.md

 - CS 640 — Introduction to Computer Networks
 - CS 642 — Introduction to Information Security
 - CS /ECE 782 — Advanced Computer Security and Privacy

+## Projects
+### LOCKDOWN: A Security Analysis of the 4th-Generation August WiFi Smart Lock

+We explored various security components of the 4th generation August smart lock.
+Notably, we identified that August’s choice to integrate with services like Airbnb made more viable a less-studied form of threat model – the Airbnb attacker – under which new classes of attacks were possible.
+Under this threat model, we identified two types of attacks that give an attacker persistent control of the lock: one that prevents the lock owner from deprovisioning the attacker’s guest access, and another that leverages several lock hardware vulnerabilities.